Papua New Guinea - Things to Do in Papua New Guinea

 Travel Tips

-Cultural Respect: Always ask permission before photographing people—many believe cameras capture souls.
-Dress modestly, covering shoulders and knees.
-Remove shoes when entering homes.
-Avoid pointing with fingers; use open palm instead.
-Learn basic Tok Pisin phrases to show respect for local culture.
+Cultural Respect: Never photograph people without permission; offer small payment if requested.
+Dress modestly covering shoulders and knees.
+Remove shoes before entering homes.
+Avoid pointing with your finger – use an open hand gesture instead.
+Learn basic Tok Pisin phrases.

 When to Visit